Patrick-Chukwu/Patrick-Chukwu/README.md

 # A summary of me:
 I am Patrick Chukwu.
 I currently work as a frontend software developer and fullstack low/no-code developer.
 When not coding, I lead the change through Integreated Global, a non-profit that empowers out-of-school college students.

+### Hold on a sec...
+If you're still here you must be ready for a long ride.
+I hope you've got yourself a cup of coffee?
+Speaking of coffee, you can:
 <a href="https://bmc.link/patrickchukwu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-### A more detailed overview
+## So let's have a more detailed overview:
 - 🔭 A graduate of mathematics from the University of Ilorin
-- Started learning to code to solve my problems and since been enjoying the journey as I no longer solve my priblems but help other sole theirs
+- Started learning to code to solve my problems and have had the incredible honour of solving other people's problems.
-- 🌱 I have a deep interest in web technologies, blockchain technlogy and the future of artficial intelligence.
+- 🌱 I have a deep interest in web technologies, blockchain technlogy, artficial intelligence and a lots more.
 - I am the cat that is on a verge to kill curiosity.
 - 👯 I’m open to connecting, collaborating and doing cool stuff with you.